z3f1r0/ETHQuery/README.md

 # ETHQuery
-A simple client-side web application that performs a query to Ethereum blockchain to receive transactions information of a wallet addres
+A simple client-side web application that performs a query to Ethereum blockchain to receive transactions information of a wallet address.

+### Usage
+Download the files and open index.html with your browser.

+### Info
+I used a free API.
+You can build your own free web application signing up on https://alchemy.com.